|

 this amateurish combo caused him to be physically thrown off stage

-by band members who grew weary of his constant admonitions to
+by band members who grew weary of his constant admonitions such as

 The friction